AnasNedday/GenderVoiceRecognACP/README.md

 ### Applied algorithm:
 ##### Steps to follow :
-Correlation Matrix
+Correlation Matrix <br>
-Data centering
+Data centering <br>
-Data reduction
+Data reduction <br>
-Covariance-variance matrix
+Covariance-variance matrix <br>
-Calculation of eigenvalues and vectors
+Calculation of eigenvalues and vectors <br>
-Calculation of sum of eigenvalues
+Calculation of sum of eigenvalues <br>
-Calculation of inertia percentages and cumulative inertia percentages Choice of variables to keep
+Calculation of inertia percentages and cumulative inertia percentages <br>
+Choice of variables to keep <br>